nus-cs2103-AY2223S2/tp/docs/UserGuide.md

           <img src="images/UIscreenshots/drugSS/drugCurrentCount.png" style="zoom:25%">
         </p>
         <br/>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** You will need to prefix the value with + or - for addition and subtraction respectively.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** You will need to prefix the value with + or - for addition and subtraction respectively.
 </div>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** The storage of a drug should be between 0 and 499.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** The storage of a drug should be between 0 and 499.
 If you attempt to increase the storage of a drug to below the threshold or above the upper limit, the system will automatically set the storage to the boundary values of 0 and 499 respectively, without reporting an error.
 </div>
 <br/>